davidtchiu/davidtchiu.github.io/teaching/cs161/hwkF.blackjack.enums/index copy.md

 - [Hwk_BlackJack.zip](Hwk_BlackJack.zip)

+#### The Suit Enumeration Class, Card Class, and Deck Class.

+You will be copying over your Suit, Card, and Deck classes from lab.
+If you did not finish this class during lab period, go ahead and finishing them now.

-#### A "Hand" in BlackJack Explained
+#### "Hands" Explained

-Now that we have a card and a deck of cards, we can begin thinking about how Black Jack is to be played.
-Black Jack requires users to hold a set of cards, called a "Hand."
+Black Jack requires users to hold a set of cards, generally known as a "Hand."
 Let's go over its rules.

-At the beginning of each game, a player is dealt two cards to their "Hand."
-The suits of the cards are not pertinent.
-The face values of these cards are added together.
-The objective is to get the sum of the hand as close to **21** as possible, without exceeding it (known as a *bust* if you do).
-A player can decide to "hit," in which the top card from the deck is drawn and added to their hand.
+At arbitrary points of the game, a hand contains at least two Cards.
+The suits are ignored, but the face values of these cards are added together.
+The objective is to get the sum of the hand as close to **21** as possible, without exceeding it (known as a bust if you do).
+Initially, a hand starts with two Cards.
+Users can decide to hit, in which the top card from the deck is drawn and added to their Hand.

 A quick word on face values.
 The face value of each card can usually be added to the value of the hand, with a few exceptions: